zot4plan/Zot4Plan/README.md

     - A search engine that users can use to include any additional courses

-* A tab that display General Education Requirement
+* General Education Requirement Tab

     - 10 main dropdowns - each represents a GE section (the number of required courses is also included)